4.7 Avoiding Plagiarism

 - Start your work early

-- Students often plagiarize when they do not have time to finish an assignment
+- Students often plagiarize when they do not have time to finish an assignment on their own

 - Direct quotations

-- Quote no more words than necessary
+- Quote no more words than necessary, your work should still be primarily your own wording

-- Cite any authors you quote
+- Cite any sources you quote

 - Paraphrase